-Dr. Tandon served as a President and Secretary-General of the Indian Society of Gastroenterology and President of the Indian Pancreas Club.
+Dr. Tandon served as the President and Secretary-General of the Indian Society of Gastroenterology and President of the Indian Pancreas Club.

-Dr. Rakesh Tandon has been awarded by the Medical Council of India, Dr. B. C. Roy award for being an Eminent Teacher, Gold medal for best thesis in M.D (Medicine) in 2000 and was recognized as a Master of the World Gastroenterology Organisation in 2009.
+Dr. Rakesh Tandon has been awarded by the Medical Council of India, the Dr. B. C. Roy award for being an Eminent Teacher, a Gold medal for best thesis in M.D (Medicine) in 2000, and was recognized as a Master of the World Gastroenterology Organisation in 2009.